 - intrapulmonary myelolipoma (much less common)

-As with myelolipomas in general they considered a benign tumour composed of mature adipose tissue and normal haematopoietic cells 2.
+As with myelolipomas in general they considered a benign tumor composed of mature adipose tissue and normal hematopoietic cells 2.

 - 1. Lu X, Xiao L. Myelolipoma of the lung: a case report.
 Chin.
 Med.
 J. 2003;116 (6): 951-3.
 Pubmed citation

 - 2. Huang W, Zhao Y, Yin X et-al. Primary myelolipoma of the lung: a case of report and review of literature.
 Pol J Pathol.
 2013;63 (3): 204-6.
 Pubmed citation

 - 3. Sato K, Ueda Y, Katsuda S et-al. Myelolipoma of the lung: a case report and brief review.
 J. Clin.
 Pathol.
 2007;60 (6): 728-30. doi:10.1136/jcp.2005.033340 - Free text at pubmed - Pubmed citation